firemodels/bot/Bundlebot/README.md

    Steps for building a bundle.
 Bundle scripts are in bot/Bundlebot/scripts.

    1. edit `bot/Bundlebot/scripts/BUILD_config.sh`, defining revision and tags for this bundle.
-Commit and push up changes to central repo.
+Commit and push up changes to the central repo.
    2. `sudo su - firebot`
    3. `cd FireModels_bundle/bot/Bundlebot/scripts`
    4. `nohup ./Build_smv_manuals.sh &`